nginxinc/nginx-wiki/source/modules/auth_digest.rst

 Synopsis
 --------
-You can limit access to a directory tree by adding the following lines into a *server* section in your Nginx configuration file:
+You can limit access to a directory tree by adding the following lines into a *server* section in your NGINX configuration file:

 .. code-block:: nginx